bounswe/bounswe2019group7/README.md

 # BOUNSWE 2019 GROUP SE7EN
-Check out our [wiki page](https://github.com/bounswe/bounswe2019group7/wiki) for more information.
+This is the project repository of group 7 for CmpE352 course.
+Check out our [wiki page](https://github.com/bounswe/bounswe2019group7/wiki) for more information!

 # Who Are We?
 [Seyfi Kutay Kılıç](https://github.com/bounswe/bounswe2019group7/wiki/Kutay-Kılıç)